VirtualEstatePlanner/MegaDocker/README.md

 MEGADocker uses 4 fundamental building blocks:

 1. Mobs: an armada of manikins running around doing your bidding, which are composed of:
-   I. Manikins: little wooden dolls that want do your bidding, which are composed of:
+   A. Manikins: little wooden dolls that want do your bidding, which are composed of:
    1. Mites: magical doodads that bring a manikin to life to do your bidding and
    2. Memories: how a manikin remembers your bidding